Toloka/docs/en/template-builder/templates/product-photo-search.md

 - [view.link-group](../reference/view.link-group.md): Groups links together.

-  A combination of [condition.any](../reference/condition.any.md) and [condition.link-opened](../reference/condition.link-opened.md) used inside the the validation property checks if a Toloker has clicked at least one link.
+  A combination of [condition.any](../reference/condition.any.md) and [condition.link-opened](../reference/condition.link-opened.md) used inside the the `validation` property checks if a Toloker has clicked at least one link.

-  The [helper.search-query](../reference/helper.search-query.md) component creates a search query.
+  The [helper.search-query](../reference/helper.search-query.md) component creates a string with a search query reference.

   {% cut "Show code" %}